Guidelines superseded by resolution MEPC.340(77)

 3 SAFETY NOTE

-system, the propeller, rudder and other components that may be vulnerable to
+damage to the vessels anti-fouling system, the propeller, rudder and other

 SYSTEM APPROVAL, SURVEY AND CERTIFICATION USING PARAMETER AND EMISSION CHECKS